-We believe that all material expenditures that have been deferred to future periods are recoverable.
+We believe that all material expenditures for which recognition has been deferred to future periods are recoverable.

 Long-lived assets, including amortizable intangible assets

 No events or changes in circumstances have occurred that indicate the carrying amounts of longlived assets to be held and used, including intangible assets that are subject to amortization, may not be recoverable.